 15. Bigger Does Not Mean Better

-The above chart compares the performance of GASZ and UNG since the inception of the former.
-It is clear that there is a better fund for obtaining exposure to natural gas futures, but investors don’t seem to know it yet.
-GASZ has just $12.8 million in assets (just 1.6% of the assets that UNG holds) and an ADV of roughly 12,000.
+The above chart compares the performance of GASZ and UNG since the inception of the former to April of 2012.
+It is clear that during this time period there was a better fund for obtaining exposure to natural gas futures, but investors did not seem to know it yet.
+During this time frame, GASZ had $12.8 million in assets (just 1.6% of the assets that UNG holds) and an ADV of roughly 12,000.

 Despite its small size, GASZ has historically been a much better investment, and this phenomenon does not end with this example.
 There are plenty of commodities that are tracked by multiple funds and investors would do well to give them each a thorough look.